 Sunset House announces collaboration with Eco Divers Reef Foundation

-Foundation Coordinator Aaron Hunt to offer the PADI Reef Renewal specialty course and other coral conservation courses & dives at dive resort
+Foundation Coordinator Aaron Hunt to offer the PADI Reef Renewal Specialty Course and other coral conservation courses and dives at dive resort

 Sunset House and Sunset Divers welcome Aaron Hunt, coordinator of the Eco Divers Reef Foundation, to the dive resort’s scuba training program as a contract instructor specializing in coral conservation and reef renewal.
 Hunt manages 14 coral nurseries in Grand Cayman, including the one at Sunset House, under the Cayman Islands Coral Nursery Program which was started in 2016 to seed local reefs.

 At Sunset House, Hunt will also certify divers through the CoralWatch Distinctive Specialty Course which teaches people how to properly collect real-time data to be submitted to CoralWatch, a global network of volunteers building a database that can be used to combat coral reef loss across the world.

 His extensive work with Cayman’s coral nurseries gives Aaron Hunt hope for the future of Cayman’s reefs, recently witnessing transplanted corals in the Sunset House nursery spawning and sending baby corals out in the water to settle somewhere else to grow.

 “After two years of the coral nursery program, we have an 85% survival rate of our transplanted corals.
 In 2017 we recorded the coral spawning, and now we can see the new corals growing.
 It’s very exciting and satisfying to see that it works,” he said.